Helpful Information

 • They experience withdrawal symptoms consistent with the substance they use.

-Someone with 2-3 of the criteria to be considered to have a “mild” substance use disorder.
+Someone with 2-3 of the criteria are considered to have a “mild” substance use disorder.

-Someone with 4-5 of the criteria to be considered to have a “moderate” substance use disorder.
+Someone with 4-5 of the criteria are considered to have a “moderate” substance use disorder.

-Someone with 6 or more of the criteria to be considered to have a “severe” substance use disorder.
+Someone with 6 or more of the criteria are considered to have a “severe” substance use disorder.

 Know the Right Words to Use!